Six Trees Cottage

 Cottage | 3 bedrooms | sleeps 6

 Six Trees Cottage is one of a group of distinctive rural cottages sitting alongside the eye-catching Tormore distillery and commanding a panoramic view of the Spey valley.
-Completely refurbished to a high standard in 2006, the cottage has a spacious sitting room furnished in a modern style with red leather sofas, oak furniture and a log fire.
+Completely refurbished to a high standard in 2006, the cottage has a spacious sitting room furnished in a modern style with red leather sofas, oak furniture and a woodburning stove.
 The large, bright kitchen/dining room is exceptionally well-equipped and with its wide breakfast bar and pine dining furniture makes a real social event of mealtimes.
 It also has a wonderful view from the double window.
 A separate utility room houses a washing machine and tumble drier.
 There are 3 bedrooms, 2 with king-size beds and the third offering options of single, twin or super-king double.
 The family bathroom has elegant fitted units and there is also a downstairs toilet.
 From the bedroom windows the early riser can watch the mist lift across the valley to reveal the slopes beyond, or the roe deer grazing at the edge of the forest behind the house.

 The cottage provides a real Highland getaway at the start of the Malt Whisky Trail and on the edge of the Cairngorms National Park.
 There are golf courses close by at Ballindalloch, Grantown and Boat of Garten.
 For walkers, the Speyside Way is on the doorstep.
 It is a short drive to a wide range of other outdoor pursuits, museums and castles as well as the shops and restaurants in and around Grantown-on-Spey and Aberlour.
 The cottage is ideal for a rural retreat for couples, or for groups of families and friends who like getting together to relax and have fun.